SunBeings is undergoing changes in the background… check back soon!

 Author from Being Land

-“Being Land” is a platform Roee Hershberg and Isabelle Blum host that contains sharings from different people what being land means to them.
-Promoting our interconnectedness with land, nature and people.
+This inspiring story is from a platform, “Being Land”, that Roee Hershberg and Isabelle Blum host.
+It contains sharings from different people what being land means to them.
+Exploring our interconnectedness with land, nature and people.
 Shared as mainly audios with peoples’ diverse, unique expressions as they dive into their explorations.

 Discover more Being Land posts and subscribe for future ones: